azad6629/coboom/README.md

 This will run the model with the following configuration:
 - Architecture: ResNet-18
-- Dataset: NIH Chest X-ray 14
+- Dataset: NIH14 (NIH Chest X-ray 14)
-- Batch size: 256
+- Batch size: 64
 - Head dimension: 4096
 - Output dimension: 256
 - Learning rate: 0.08